Three.js water and

 Arctic sea with low ice floes drifting between dark rocky outcrops, choppy whitecaps under a pale grey sky.

-Whitecap foam gated on the FFT Jacobian — high values mark a steepening, breaking face.
-Wake foam stamped from the boat's path.
-Shoreline foam radiating from rocks and pilings.
-Presets swap textures and coverage.
+Whitecap foam gates on the FFT Jacobian, wake foam stamps from the boat's path, and shoreline foam radiates from rocks and pilings.
+Presets swap the textures and coverage.

 Reef cove at noon: teal-blue calm bay framed by a dock on the left and rocky outcrops, with a small buoy bobbing in the centre.

 Pass a hull into new Buoyancy(ocean, mesh, {points}) and it tracks the rendered surface.
-Multi-point gives pitch and roll — bow lifts on the crest, stern settles in the trough.
-Single-point handles buoys and debris with one cheap height query.
+Multi-point sampling gives pitch and roll; a single point is enough for buoys and debris.

 1. Reef preset — teal calm bay